Harbinger or Outlier, Vision or Mirage, Threat or Opportunity

 Peter Drucker in “Innovation and Entrepreneurship” (1985)

-An event occurs and an entrepreneur has to make three judgements about what kind of change if may portend:
+An event occurs, and an entrepreneur has to make three judgments about what kind of change it may portend:

-- Does it offer a vision of a future you could create or are you using your imagination to see a mirage?
+2. Does it offer a vision of a future you could create, or are you using your imagination to see a mirage?
 Are you connecting this change with others in a way that gives you a coherent vision of a future you could create, or are you seeing patterns and relationships that don’t really exist?

-- If this event is part of an emerging new order, does it represent an opportunity for growth or is it more of a threat to your current model?
+3. If this event is part of an emerging new order, does it represent an opportunity for growth, or is it more of a threat to your current model?

 “We usually see only the things we are looking for—so much so that we sometimes see them where they are not.”

-Conventional wisdom or commonly accepted beliefs about the future can block you from seeing possible threats and opportunities.
-I think early stage entrepreneurs are more at risk that the vision they are pursuing is a mirage–or an hallucination.
+Conventional wisdom, or commonly accepted beliefs about the future, can block you from seeing potential threats and opportunities.
+I think early-stage entrepreneurs are more at risk that the vision they are pursuing is a mirage–or a hallucination.
 Sometimes a subculture can develop a local consensus on future events or the interpretation of the implications of current events, that is strongly at variance with the conventional wisdom of society at large.

 “In a theater, it happened that a fire started offstage.
 The clown came out to tell the audience.
 They thought it was a joke and applauded.
 He told them again, and they became still more hilarious.
 This is the way, I suppose, that the world will be destroyed-amid the universal hilarity of wits and wags who think it is all a joke.”